bluenote-1577/myloasm-kmc/README.md

 # myloasm-kmc

 The on-disk k-mer counter for [myloasm](https://github.com/bluenote-1577/myloasm).
+Myloasm v0.7.0 (release date TODO) will allow for disk-based k-mer counting, alleviating a bottleneck for complex metagenomes.

 It is a small Rust wrapper around a fork of [KMC](https://github.com/refresh-bio/KMC) that adds additional functionality that myloasm needs (details in [`kmc/README.md`](kmc/README.md)).
 This was vibe coded with Claude Fable 5.1; user beware.